ontochem/ChemIC/README.md

 ### B) Web Service for Chemical Image Classification (`chemic/app.py`):
 - Provides a Flask web application for classifying chemical images using the trained ResNet-50 model.
-- Exposes an endpoint /classification for accepting chemical images and returning the predicted class.
+- Exposes an endpoint /classify_image for accepting chemical images and returning the predicted class.

 ### C) Image Classification Client (`client.py`):
 - Interact with the ChemIC web-server.
+The client can send to server:
+  - the path to a individual image file
+  - the path to directory with several images
+  - base64 encoded image data object,

-The client sends to server the path to an image file or directory with images, and the server classifies the images, providing the client with the recognition results.
+  and the server classifies the images, providing the client with the recognition results.

 ## Requirements
 * Flask>=3.0.0